 Din Tai Fung's massive new Midtown outpost is a dumpling lover's paradise, serving up impeccably crafted xiao long bao and a vibrant dining experience.

 "Din Tai Fung, the Taiwanese soup dumpling chain with locations across the world, debuted its first East Coast location — with impatient fans eager to visit.
-The sunken space, in the former Mars 2112 building, can feel like a Vegas restaurant, with several checkpoints.
-Once at seated, the real theater awaits.
-Order the xiao long bao its known for, but the real can’t-miss items are the pork chops over fried rice and the dumplings in chile oil.
+The sunken space, in the former Mars 2112 building, can feel like a Vegas restaurant, with several checkpoints and massive seating capacity.
+Once at your table, the real theater awaits.
+Order the xiao long bao it's known for, but the real can’t-miss items are the pork chops over fried rice and the dumplings in chile oil.
 Leave room for desserts like the chocolate xiao long bao (or the less gimmicky version with black sesame)." - Emma Orlow, Eater Staff

 "Verdict: Two years.
 We waited over two years, from the time they announced their expansion, for this Taiwanese dim sum empire to open in NYC.
 Was it worth it?
 Sure.
 Our colleagues have reviewed other locations, so there weren’t many surprises.
 The soup dumplings are delicate and well-executed, and the cucumbers in chili oil are as refreshing as ever.
 If anything, it’s the glamorous subterranean room that’s the star.
 If you run here, we understand.
 But maybe just wait until the crowds die down." - bryan kim